 ANSO 345 Theories of Society and Culture

 ARTX 150 Survey of Art II: 1600-1945

 ARTX 223 The Long 19th-Century Art

 HIST 237 Women in European Society

 HIST 250 Revolution, Industry, and Imperialism: Europe in the 19th Century

 HIST 255 Contemporary Europe

 HIST 259 Topics in Modern European History

 HIST 263 Jews in Changing Europe

 HIST 394 Seminar in Modern European History

 MUSC 330 Western Music in the Classic and Romantic Eras

 MUSC 335 Western Music in the 20th Century

 PHIL 109 Existentialism and Film

 PHIL 207 18th-Century Philosophy

 PHIL 208 19th-Century Philosophy

 POLS 210 Comparative Political Institutions: Social Europe

 POLS 231/SEMN 209 The Politics of Rights & Immigration

 POLS 270 The European Union: Institutions, Actors, Aliens, and Outcomes

 POLS 330 The Politics of the Holocaust

 THEA 280 The Theatre of Revolt: Modernism and Post-Modernism in Western Theatre

 British Studies

 ENGL 265, 266, 267, 268 (British Literature), 435 (when the topic is British literature)

 HIST 241 Britain and the British Empire: 1688 to the Present

 French Studies

 ARTX 223 The Long 19th-Century Art

 FREN 301 (when the topic is French literature), 401 (when the topic is French culture), 435 (when the topic is French literature), 450, 490 (French literature)

 HIST 244 French Revolution and Napoleon

 German Studies

 GERM 301, 410, 411, 412, 420, 421, 423, 430, 490 (German literature and cinema)

 GERM 470 Contemporary German Culture

 HIST 246 Germany and Central Europe in the 19th Century

 HIST 247 History of Germany and Central Europe: 1890 to the Present

 Spanish Studies

 SPAN 401 (when the topic is Spanish culture), 495 (when the topic is Spanish literature)

 SPAN 460, 465, 470, 491 (Spanish literature)

 International and Area Studies courses

 IAST 290 Sophomore Seminar The sophomore seminar in international and area studies is intended to provide an opportunity for IAST majors to bring their skill in comparative study and their knowledge of a specific area of the globe together around a common theme.
 Students will compare the regional and area similarities and differences with regard to the topic of the seminar as well as develop increased expertise in their area of focus through exploration of the seminar topic's ramifications in that region.
 Upcoming topics -- Spring 2011: Human Rights Issues that Affect Children; Winter 2012: Capitalisms and Socialisms.
 Prerequisite: Sophomore IAST Majors Only

-IAST 490 Senior Seminar Consideration of issues and problems affecting the global whole and the various geographical areas of the world through focusing on a broad topic or theme; emphasis on discussion of the topic and problems from a broadly interdisciplinary perspective.
-Specific topics will change from year to year.
-Possible topics: hunger, war, the environment, international relations, population and migration, human geography and ecology, race and class, religious fundamentalism, the literature of women, and the literature of war.
-Prerequisite: Senior IAST Majors Only

-Japanese

 Professors: Bundy, Sugimori

 Requirements for the Minor in Japanese

 Number of Units

 Six units are required.